 Try these things:

 - Review the Explore pre-built reporting dashboards daily to monitor critical data for all your channels and your team.
-See Getting started with the pre-built dashboards.
+See Understanding dashboards.

 - Analyze key Support data and make adjustments to improve your metrics.
 Keep an eye on areas where you are exceeding expectations or areas that might need some work.
 Understand how to interpret the important metrics and know what to do based on what you're seeing.
 See Using the metrics that matter to improve customer support.